 If there was any doubt, Google is aiming for the enterprise, a realm where on-premise applications still reign supreme.

-"On-premise applications will not go anytime soon, but most of the innovation will come in the cloud," Rishi Chandra, product manager for Google Enterprise, told several hundred attendees of the
+"On-premise applications will not go anytime soon, but most of the innovation will come in the cloud," Rishi Chandra, product manager for Google Enterprise, told several hundred attendees of the Enterprise 2.0 show in Boston Tuesday morning.
+He left little doubt that Google intends to attack enterprise IT with gusto, claiming that the cloud model offers huge per-user cost advantages over the alternative.

 Consumer-oriented technologies, starting with Google Search and instant messaging, have already forced their way inside corporate firewalls.
 Now iPhones, iPods and other nonsanctioned technologies are doing the same.
 Google clearly hopes to ride that wave right into the heart of enterprise IT, much to the chagrin of many solution providers and value-added resellers (VARs) who see Google specifically, and cloud computing in general, mostly as a threat that will disintermediate them.